nathan-mahynski/nathan-mahynski.github.io/_tutorials/jensen_shannon.md

 <img style="float: center" src="js_example16.png" width=600px>

+# When to Consider Ensemble Methods

 Binary JSD only imply that open class is highly differentiable from another based on simple thresholds.
 If you see a lot of large binary JSD values in a row or column above this suggests that this class can be distinguished from all other classes easily somehow, though it may be a different feature used for each comparison.
 In this case, deep trees to make a series of comparisons might be necessary; however, these do not generalize well as they tend to overfit strongly based on the training data so you need a lot of "stable" data to make these work.
-However, a [gradient boosted tree](/notes/boosting_vs_bagging/) might a good alternative because it make us of many stumps in series.
-Alternatively, [random forests](/notes/boosting_vs_bagging/) might also be an alternate, more stable approach to using deep trees.
-It may also happen that there is no single strong OvA result, but perhaps a "column" (above) of weak (JSD $\sim$ 0.5) ones, which might also suggest that an ensemble approach could succeed where a simpler model is likely to fail.
+[Random forests](/notes/boosting_vs_bagging/) might be a good alternative to using deep trees in this case.
+It may also happen that there is no single strong OvA result, but perhaps a "column" (features) of weak (JSD $\sim$ 0.5) ones instead; this might also suggest that an ensemble approach could succeed where a simpler model is likely to fail.
+Specifically, a [gradient boosted tree](/notes/boosting_vs_bagging/) might a good choice because it make use of many stumps (weak learners) in series to produce a strong model.

 # Common Pitfalls

 There are a few pitfalls to this approach.
 They essentially boil down to how to discretize the distributions to compute the KL divergence in the first place.
 In practice, the distributions for a given feature are histogrammed into discrete bins, from which the KLD and JSD can be easily computed.
 As a side note, in practice some small amount added to all bins (~1.0e-12) since numerically, we cannot divide by zero in the KLD calculation.
 This is a small affect usually, should be noted.